Asa Argento Rocks Out With Indochine On Stage After Sharing New Anthony Bourdain Photo On Instagram

 “Anthony gave all of himself in everything that he did.
 His brilliant, fearless spirit touched and inspired so many, and his generosity knew no bounds.
 He was my love, my rock, my protector,” she wrote.
 “I am beyond devastated.
 My thoughts are with his family.
 I would ask that you respect their privacy and mine.”

 Her relationship with Bourdain began in 2016 when the actress appeared on an episode of Bourdain’s CNN travel program, Parts Unknown.
-But they didn’t go public with their romance until a few months later, when they were spotted together in Rome.
+But they didn’t go public with their romance until a few months later when they were spotted together in Rome.

-As a result of his relationship with Argento, Bourdain became one of the most vocal men to publicly criticize movie mogul Harvey Weinstein, The Cut recorded.
+As a result of his relationship with Argento, Bourdain became one of the most vocal men to publicly criticize movie mogul Harvey Weinstein, The Cut reported.
 Weinstein stands accused of sexually assaulting dozens of young women, mostly actresses seeking to work in his film.
 Argento spoke publicly about her alleged rape by Weinstein, including as The New York Post reported, less than three weeks before Bourdain’s suicide, when she took to the stage at the Cannes Film Festival.

 “I was raped by Harvey Weinstein here at Cannes,” she told the audience.
 “I was 21 years old.
 The festival was his hunting ground.”